peterdalle/semproducible/README.md

 **semproducible** is an R package that can easily make your SEM models reproducible by generating all the necessary data and R code, with just one line of code.

-Open data is great, but sometimes you cannot make raw data publicly accessible for legal or ethical reasons.
-This is where semproducible comes in.

-Give semproducible a data frame with your data and it will convert your data to a covariance matrix and generate R code that is necessary to run your SEM model using the popular R package `lavaan`.
-Just copy and paste the generated code into your manuscript and you have a SEM model that others can reproduce and play around with in seconds.

-Benefits of semproducible:
+## Benefits of semproducible

 - only one line of code is needed to get started
 - you can create reproducible models without making your raw data publicly accessible
-- the generated code can fit on one page in a journal article
+- the generated code can fit on a page in a journal article
-- other researchers run your model and try out alternative model specifications
+- other researchers can run your model and try out alternative model specifications

 In short, semproducible offers a good balance between open science, reproducibility, and integrity.